Landlord Rules and Regulations

 What rules and regulations do landlords need to be aware of?

-It is important that landlords are aware of the rules and regulations that apply to them as the owner of a buy-to-let property.
-This can feel overwhelming which is why it’s essential that landlords do their research.
+It is important that landlords are aware of the rules and regulations that apply to them as the owner of a Buy-to-Let property.

 To help, West One have created this guide to explain some of the key rules and regulations that landlords need to be aware of when renting out a single let residential property in England.